analogdevicesinc/msdk/USERGUIDE.md

 ![Figure 38](res/Fig38.jpg)

-A detailed API reference can be found in the [Documentation](Documentation) folder of the MSDK installation for each microcontroller.
-See the links below for online copies.
+The links below will open detailed API references for each microcontroller.
+Offline copies of these API references can also be found in the `Documentation` folder of the MSDK [installation](#installation).

 - [MAX32520 API](Libraries/PeriphDrivers/Documentation/MAX32520/index.html)